-Strategy A: Implement systems to facilitate systematic assessment of tobacco use among adult patients and referral to cessation resources and appropriate lung cancer screening.
+Strategy A: Implement processes to facilitate systematic assessment of tobacco use among adult patients and referral to cessation resources and appropriate lung cancer screening.

-Health systems shall develop and implement processes based on current best practices to ensure that tobacco dependence assessment and treatment and appropriate lung cancer screening referral and its documentation are fully integrated into care and sustained over time.

-Activities
+A1.
+Convene a multidisciplinary team to implement and monitor activities and outcomes throughout the project.

-- A1.
-Designate a point of contact (POC) to participate in monthly meetings with the TCP to discuss implementation activities related to all strategies outlined in the work plan to include gaps, opportunities for improvement, and successful interventions. - A2.
+A1.1 Designate a point of contact (POC) to participate in monthly meetings with the TCP to discuss implementation activities related to all strategies outlined in the work plan to include gaps, opportunities for improvement, and successful interventions.

+A1.2.
 Designate one staff (Clinic Champion) and an alternate dedicated to oversight of project activities, evaluation, and reports.
+The Clinic Champion may also serve as the POC and should have authority to make program-related decisions to implement activities within the scope of work and work plan.

+A1.3.
+Designate staff from across departments (including non-physician team members) to serve on the team.

+A1.4.
+Conduct regular project team meetings to monitor progress and identify technical assistance needs.

+A2.
+Implement a workflow process to ensure tobacco use assessment and screening is completed.

+A2.1.
+Participate in a readiness and workflow assessment of current clinical processes to determine inefficiencies and gaps in implementation of tobacco dependence identification and treatment and lung cancer screening referral.

-The Clinic Champion may also serve as the POC and should have authority to make program-related decisions to implement activities within the scope of work and work plan. - A3.
-Establish a multidisciplinary team across departments (including non-physician team members) to implement and monitor activities and outcomes. - A4.
-Develop clinical workflows for all staff to support tobacco dependence identification and treatment and cancer screening referral, including the use of physician and patient reminders. - A4.
-Create mechanisms or processes to ensure that delivery of tobacco dependence treatment and lung cancer screening -- and treatment if necessary -- is coordinated as patients navigate their continuum of care and follow-up occurs (e.g., between clinic and hospital, between clinic and DC Quitline, between clinic and CT provider).
+A2.2.
+Develop clinical workflows for all staff to support tobacco dependence identification and treatment and lung cancer screening referral, including the use of physician and patient reminders.

+A2.3.
+Create mechanisms or processes to ensure that delivery of tobacco dependence treatment and lung cancer screening -- and treatment if necessary - is coordinated as patients navigate their continuum of care and follow-up occurs (e.g., between clinic and DC Quitline, between clinic and CT provider, between clinic and hospital).

+A2.4 Incorporate tobacco use assessment and lung cancer screening in telehealth visits and utilize telehealth as a follow-up tool for patients during their cessation journey.

+A3.
+Implement evidence-based interventions (EBIs) - 5As or 2As & R or an adaptation thereof - to assess tobacco use and support cessation.

+A3.1.
+Conduct training for all clinic staff on quality improvement and the evidence-based interventions selected by the multidisciplinary team in project year one and as needed.

+A3.2.
+Integrate the 5As or the 2As & R tobacco intervention steps in the clinic's workflow process.

+A4.
+Implement lung cancer screening referral and follow-up.

+A4.1.
+Develop and implement screening referral and follow-up protocols.

+A4.2.
+Utilize evidence-based interventions to support screening and follow-up, such as provider prompts in EHR, patient reminders (letter, postcard, email; telephone or text messages), and patient navigation to address barriers to care.